Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 14 Januari 2026 04.31.08 UTC
+- WIB: Rabu, 14 Januari 2026 05.33.29 UTC
-- WITA: Rabu, 14 Januari 2026 05.31.08 UTC
+- WITA: Rabu, 14 Januari 2026 06.33.29 UTC
-- WIT: Rabu, 14 Januari 2026 06.31.08 UTC
+- WIT: Rabu, 14 Januari 2026 07.33.29 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: motivational
+Kategori: friendship